 1. Keep timelines realistic

 The easiest way to pile on technical debt is to ask for too much in too little time.
-It is a common misconception that redevelopment or modernization is easier than building from scratch – many businesses do not allow for sufficient development time, which results in corners being cut.
+It is a common misconception that app redevelopment or app modernization is easier than building from scratch – many businesses do not allow for sufficient development time, which results in corners being cut.

 Consult with your developers and fix realistic timelines for app redevelopment.
 Forcing one month’s work into two weeks is a classic recipe for technical debt.